 Packing & shipping has the least capacity and is the bottleneck.
 The capacity of the entire M197 manufacturing process is therefore 17.143 barrels per hour.

 You could always use some amazing shop software to easily identify bottlenecks long before they happen.
 I'd be doing our team a disservice if I didn't include a link to sign up for a free Ondema trial.

 We've identified the bottleneck.
 Now what?

 Every process has at least one bottleneck.
-You can't eliminate them all, but you can certainly reduce their negative impact.
+You can't eliminate them all, but you can certainly reduce the severity of their negative impact.
 So how can manufacturers do this?

 This can be done in a variety of ways.
 The lowest-cost option is process improvement.
 Eliminating small inefficiencies can add up to big gains.
 If financial resources are available, manufacturers can also add production resources to the bottleneck process in the form of machines, workers, or other shop floor equipment.
 Implementing and improving automation at the bottleneck can also increase capacity.

 If you've done everything available to boost capacity at the bottleneck, you have the option to sell extra capacity at other steps to alleviate the financial impact of the bottleneck.
 Have machines sitting idle?
-I bet there's someone who could use them...
+I bet there's someone who would pay good money to use them...

 If there aren't any buyers for the extra capacity, think about getting rid of it, if possible.
 This isn't always an attractive option as it can involve layoffs, selling machines, etc.

 This wouldn't be an Oddball Dan Brown Blog Post™ without seizure-inducing production scheduling math, so you know what time it is...

 Disclaimer: read on at your own risk.
 For a great intro to some of the concepts below, check out The Ondema Guide to Production Scheduling.